Ocean City, Maryland

 Ocean City, officially the Town of Ocean City, is an Atlantic resort city in Worcester County, Maryland, along the East Coast of the United States.
-The population was 6,844 at the 2020 U.S. census, although during summer weekends the city hosts between 320,000 and 345,000 vacationers and up to eight million visitors annually.
+The population was 6,844 in the 2020 U.S. census, although during summer weekends the city hosts between 320,000 and 345,000 vacationers, and up to eight million visitors annually.
 During the summer, Ocean City becomes the second most populated municipality in Maryland, after Baltimore.
 It is part of the Salisbury metropolitan area as defined by the United States Census Bureau.

-During peak vacation season, the city gains over 1000 seasonal police officers, plus extra firefighters and other workers.
+During peak vacation season, the city gains over 1,000 seasonal police officers, along with additional firefighters and other workers.
 Numerous events take place within the town during the shoulder-season, including Sunfest, Springfest, Bike Week, Cruisin' Weekend, Winterfest of Lights, and Reach the Beach, which take place on the Boardwalk and the Roland E. Powell Convention Center.
 Ocean City is also home to the annual Maryland State Firefighters Convention, a week-long event in June that honors the state's firefighters.